 Novi is a new place on the food and drink scene in Cambridge.
 It was once known as The Fountain and it’s had a complete rebrand.
 Novi is a contemporary, Scandi style restaurant and bar with a bright, open space on the ground floor that works well for breakfast, lunch, dinner and drinks.
 There is a cosy, laid back cocktail bar on the top floor that opens at 5pm and keeps going until 3am, Wednesdays to Saturdays.
 There’s even a second floor that’s perfect for private events and there’s an exciting outdoor terrace in the works… stay tuned!

 I heard good things about this place so I was delighted when Novi’s Matt and Faye invited me and Paulo to a tasting of their dinner menu.
 Novi already had breakfast and lunch sussed, but had only recently launched their dinner menu.

-On Saturday 11 July, Provenance Kitchen served up delicious food at Burwash Manor, located in the village of Barton, about 5 miles from Cambridge.
-Provenance Kitchen’s gleaming Airstream caravan looked right at home amid Burwash Manor’s lovely independent shops, including foodie haven The Larder in its Food Hall.
+On Saturday 11 July, Provenance served up delicious food at Burwash Manor, located in the village of Barton, about 5 miles from Cambridge.
+Provenance’s gleaming Airstream caravan looked right at home amid Burwash Manor’s lovely independent shops, including foodie haven The Larder in its Food Hall.

 Burwash Manor is situated on a working organic farm where they grow produce and rear their own rare breed pigs.
 Dynamic Organics, a three-acre market garden on the farm, use biodynamic principles to grow a variety of vegetables many of which were featured in Provenance’s Burwash menu, such as spring onions, rainbow chard and new potatoes.